That1DireWolf-4746/HexMod-for-LSPack/README.md

 # Lost Sanctuary Changes:
 - All Dragons cannot be directly affected by a Hex.
 If you try to get a Dragon as an iota on the stack, it will instead push Garbage.
-- Being within a Lightning Dragon's ambit reduces Hex costs to 0.75x, and strengthens some Spell effects.
+- Being within a Lightning Dragon's ambit reduces Hex costs to 0.75x.

 # Hex Casting